stanleyh007/Assignment3/README.md

 For make to application run, you need python and some imports like pymongo and pprint.

-PS.
-2 of queries do not work, because I don't know how to converte @ so python can understand it.
-But all queries have tested on Mongodb VM and worked.

 ## Questions
 ### How many Twitter users are in the database?